grpc/grpc.io/content/about.md

 ---
 title: About gRPC
-description: Who is using it, why they're using it, and which platforms support it
+description: Who is using gRPC and why
 ---

 gRPC is a modern open source high performance RPC framework that can run in any